-It is important to reduce the gas volume so that the size of the receiver is not unreasonable for the mass of gas which is required to be stored.
-The volume of the gas is reduced by cooling the gas using "after cooler" which is fitted after the compressor but before the receiver.
+The gas volume is reduced so that the size of the receiver is not unreasonable for the mass of gas which is required to be stored.
+The volume of the gas is reduced by cooling the gas using an "aftercooler" which is fitted after the compressor but before the receiver.

-The change of volume with temperature is apparent on fixed volume systems such as the D_2O storage tank and the moderator cover gas system.
+The change of volume with temperature is apparent on fixed volume systems such as the $\rm D_2O$ storage tank and the moderator cover gas system.
 In both these systems, an increase in temperature will cause the gas pressure to rise and result in bleeding of gas from the system.
 Equally a cooling of the gas will cause the pressure to fall and result in gas being fed to the system.

-- Q1.5 Explain why gas increases in temperature when compressed and why an after cooler is necessary. - Q1.6 Explain the effect of heating a closed volume of gas and illustrate your answer with an application in the station.
+Explain why gas increases in temperature when compressed and why an aftercooler is necessary.

+Explain the effect of heating a closed volume of gas and illustrate your answer with an application in the station.